sheel-gandhi/UFO_Sightings/README.md

 ### Recommendation

-1.We must know the case the entry is in.
+1. We must know the case the entry is in.
 Upon first look it seems all data is in lower case but if a value is in uppercase, it may not show up with other lower-case values.
 In filter search, we must also put in the exact value in exact case without any extra spaces in the beginning or end to get the search result.
 Below is an example where in instead of putting "us" in lowercase, we have "US" which is uppercase.
 ![image](https://user-images.githubusercontent.com/108366412/190508982-14ce2a2a-62aa-478e-b260-93337ba60582.png)
 By including “ignoreCase: false” argument, we can overcome the case sensitivity.
 We can use “entry => entry.trim()” to ignore any extra spaces before or after the entry.